 If you sell products like cosmetics, medicines, groceries, etc., that need to be purchased after regular intervals, replenishment emails are well-appreciated by customers.

 These emails act as reminders for customers to place orders for products they purchased earlier but might be running low.
-These emails has to be automated based on how long the product package may last.
+These emails have to be automated based on how long the product package may last.

 9. Transactional Emails